 Getting dropped off at the airport

-As long as Uber operates in the city where the airport you are going to is, then there are no restrictions on passengers getting dropped off at Departures.
+If Uber operates in at your destination city, then there are no restrictions on passengers getting dropped off at Departures.

 Getting picked up at the airport

-After a rough start in NSW, Uber now enjoys its most liberal environment in Australia there, with Sydney Airport even having designated pick-up zones for ridesharing at T1 International and T2/T3 Domestic (from 19 July).
-Just follow the signs from Arrivals.
+After a rough start in NSW, the state now provides the most liberal environment in Australia for Uber, with Sydney Airport even having designated pick-up zones for ridesharing at T1 International and T2/T3 Domestic.
+Just follow the signs to ‘Priority Pickup’ from Arrivals.

-In the cost comparison below, public transport wins when a solo traveller is involved, but Uber becomes the cheapest option when 2-3+ travellers are using the service, with a taxi unsurprisingly the most expensive option.
+In the cost comparison below, public transport wins when a solo traveller is involved, but Uber becomes the cheapest option when 3+ travellers are using the service, with a taxi being the most expensive option.